algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 | Evan UHRING | Quality Assurance |

 ## <ins>2.Project overview</ins>
-Our team was asked by ALGOSUP International software development school to create an emulator coded in C language, which will have to be able run an assembly code.
+Our team was asked by ALGOSUP International software development school to create an emulator coded in C language[^5], which will have to be able run an assembly code.

 ## <ins>3.
 Project definition</ins>